 UFOs are a myth, says David J. Halperin—but myths are real.
 The power and fascination of the UFO has nothing to do with space travel or life on other planets.
-It's about us, our longings and terrors, especially the greatest terror of all: the end of our existence.
-This is a book about UFOs that goes beyond believing in them or debunking them, to a fresh understanding of what they tell us about ourselves as individuals, as a culture, as a species
+It's about us, our longings and terrors, and especially the greatest terror of all: the end of our existence.
+This is a book about UFOs that goes beyond believing in them or debunking them and to a fresh understanding of what they tell us about ourselves as individuals, as a culture, and as a species.

 About the author

-David J. Halperin taught Judaic studies in the Department of Religious Studies at the University of North Carolina, Chapel Hill, until his retirement in 2000.
-He has published five non-fiction books on Jewish mysticism and messianism, as well as the coming-of-age novel Journal of a UFO Investigator (2011).
+David J. Halperin taught Jewish studies in the Department of Religious Studies at the University of North Carolina, Chapel Hill, until his retirement in 2000.
+He has published five nonfiction books on Jewish mysticism and messianism, as well as the coming-of-age novel Journal of a UFO Investigator: A Novel (2011).
 He blogs about UFOs, religion, and related subjects at www.davidhalperin.net.

 "It takes a classic scholar to fully challenge the belief in flying saucers, and David J. Halperin is the right expert for the job.
 Nearly fifty years after we realized we were pursuing the same mystery, I am delighted to see he has valiantly continued on this colorful and occasionally terrifying path."

 —Jacques Vallée, author of Passport to Magonia: From Folklore to Flying Saucers